1. Who can apply to URI through TD?

 3. Are TD students required to live on campus for their first two years?

 Yes.
-One of the requirements of the need-based Hardge/Forleo Grant is that students live in University housing.
+One of the requirements of the need-based Hardge/Forleo Grant is that students live in University housing during their first academic year.
 However, this requirement can be subject to certain exceptions.
-There are no residential requirements for students who are at least 20 years old, married, have dependents, or is an emancipated minor.
+There are no residential requirements for students who are at least 19 years old, married, have dependents, or is an emancipated minor.

 4. Is there a full-time credit requirement for TD students?